microsoft/gather/README.md

-# nbgather: Spit shine for computational notebooks 🧽✨
+# nbgather: 🧽✨ Spit shine for computational notebooks

-Tools for cleaning code, recovering lost code, and version control in Jupyter Lab.
+Tools for cleaning code, recovering lost code, and comparing versions of code in Jupyter Lab.

-Download the extension with one command:
+Download the alpha extension with the following command:

 ```bash
 jupyter labextension install nbgather
 ```

-Before installing, make sure that Jupyter Lab is up-to-date.
-These installation instructions assume you are using Python 3 and the most recent version of Jupyter Lab.

-**The state of this project**: the interaction ideas are there, but the code and interface need some cleanup to be more reliable.
+**Having trouble installing?** Make sure Jupyter Lab is up-to-date, and that you are running Jupyter Lab from Python 3.

+**Alpha status**: this extension is in alpha: the code it collects will sometimes be more than you want, and the user interface has a few quirks.

-We welcome all contributors, and are actively looking for those with a penchant for programming language hacking and experience using computational notebooks.
+Help us make this a real, and really useful tool.
+We welcome any and all feedback and contribution.
+We are in particular need of the opinions and efforts of those with a penchant for hacking code analysis.

 ## Contributing

-To set up the code for this repository, run:
+To run the development version of nbgather, run:

 ```bash
 git clone <this-repository-url>  # clone the repository